conjuncts/gmft/gmft/algorithm/README.md

 The new partitions code has the convention where dividers do indeed include endpoints.
 But the previous DITR does not have this convention.
 When in doubt, if table_bbox is passed in, then it follows the old convention.

+## normalize

+We call "Normalize"

+- In pandas and polars, json_normalize is used to convert heterogenous data into a flat table.

+In the same way, normalize_x creates a flat table by taking merged cells and reduplicating values to create a flat, homogenous table.
+The behavior is most similar to `explode()`, where a hierarchical